GustavoHenriqueSchmitz/Emotion-Analyzer-System/README.md

 # Emotion-Analyzer-System
-An inteligent system to analyze emotions in text.
+An intelligent system for analyzing emotions in text.